 The Alternative Breaks Program provides students with opportunities for social justice immersion in communities across the United States winter break, President’s Day weekend, spring break, and summer.
-Currently, the Program supports 23 trips that examine a diverse set of social justice issues ranging from poverty to prison reform.
+Currently, the Program supports over 20 trips that examine a diverse set of social justice issues ranging from poverty to prison reform.
 No matter how far participants travel on Alternative Breaks, whether it may be to Detroit, New Orleans, Tucson, or to Jamaica, all participants travel and serve under the guidance of the same five Alternative Break pillars: justice immersion, cultural immersion, service, reflection, and substance-free fun.